Democratic peace theory: History

 Though the democratic peace theory was not rigorously or scientifically studied until the 1960s, the basic principles of the concept had been argued as early as the 18th century in the works of philosopher Immanuel Kant and political theorist Thomas Paine.
 Kant foreshadowed the theory in his essay Perpetual Peace: A Philosophical Sketch written in 1795, although he thought that a world with only constitutional republics was only one of several necessary conditions for a perpetual peace.
 In earlier but less cited works, Thomas Paine made similar or stronger claims about the peaceful nature of republics.
 Paine wrote in "Common Sense" in 1776: "The Republics of Europe are all (and we may say always) in peace."
 Paine argued that kings would go to war out of pride in situations where republics would not.
 French historian and social scientist Alexis de Tocqueville also argued, in Democracy in America (1835-1840), that democratic nations were less likely to wage war.
 (Note: "When the principle of equality spreads, as in Europe now, not only within one nation, but at the same time among several neighboring peoples, the inhabitants of these various countries, despite different languages, customs, and laws, always resemble each other in an equal fear of war and love of peace.
 In vain do ambitious or angry princes arm for war; in spite of themselves, they are calmed down by some sort of general apathy and goodwill which makes the sword fall from their hands.
 Wars become rarer.")
 Herbert Spencer also argued for a relationship between democracy and peace.
+At the Geneva Congress of the League of Peace and Freedom in 1867, Giuseppe Garibaldi declared that "democracy alone can provide a guarantee against the evils of war".